What is a Landing Page for Plumbers?

 We talked briefly about measuring your landing page conversions.
 To expand on that concept, consider the benefits of collecting data.
-By defining a goal and measuring that goal in real-time, we can make continuous improvements to our landing page.
+By defining a goal and measuring that goal in real time, we can continuously improve our landing page.
 With Google Analytics and Google Search Console’s help, we can measure the funnel that starts on a PPC ad and ends with a call to action.

 Landing Page Optimization Services